Mapping History

 We’ll work together on Steps 1 and 2 of this assignment in class on Thursday, March 26.
 This assignment is due on GitHub by 11:59 pm on Friday, April 3.

-Step 1: Choose a Voyage Dataset & Find a Historical Map
+Step 1: Choose a Voyage Dataset

 - Right click the webpage and click Save As….
 Save the file somewhere on your computer, making sure you add .csv to the end of the filename.